 Fifth Avenue and West 42nd Street, 917-275-6975

 Patience and Fortitude, the two majestic lions outside the main branch of the New York Public Library, have been the institution's mascots for more than a century.
 Past the entrance, an ornate interior showcases the library's even more impressive holdings.
 Books are mainly requested electronically these days (rather than by the pneumatic tube system that once held sway here), and the collection is accessible to the public—if not generally available for lending, save items from the Children's Reading Room—forming a key part of the City's intellectual fabric.
 Norman Mailer, Isaac Bashevis Singer, Elizabeth Bishop and E. L. Doctorow have all drawn on the resources of the library's collection for their writing.
 Special events at the branch include celebrity book readings, educational seminars and art exhibitions worthy of the City's finest museums.
-Note that the Main Reading Room is undergoing renovations and is closed until late 2016.
+The Main Reading Room, recently restored, is magnificent.
 Behind the library is Bryant Park, a lovely green oasis in the heart of Midtown.
 Popular with office workers during lunchtime, Bryant Park offers free outdoor movies, readings, fencing and yoga classes in the summer and free ice-skating and a picturesque holiday market in winter.

 The Plaza Hotel